Unidata/cloudstream/examples/Linux Desktop/README.md

 # Linux Desktop Example

 This example shows how to use `unidata/cloudstream` to generate a linux desktop environment which may be accessed via a web browser.
-This example overrides the default screen geometry and replaces the default windows manager with the `LXDE` manager.
+This example overrides the default screen geometry and replaces the default windows manager `LXDE` with the `fluxbox` desktop windows manager.

 ## Building the example